ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 ...is equal to -4.

-`SQR` calculates the square root of a number, i.e. the result that, when multiplied by itself, gives the argument, for instance...
+`SQR` calculates the square root of a number, ie. the result that, when multiplied by itself, gives the argument, for instance...

     SQR 4